State Research Center for Optics and Material Sciences

-Spin engineering also leads to applications, for example in the development of new materials for computer memory and novel sensors.
+The State Research Center for Optics and Material Sciences (OPTIMAS) is a research center associated with the University of Kaiserslautern within the framework of the research initiative of the state of Rhineland-Palatinate that pursues research in the areas of laser physics, photonics and plasmonics.

 Members

 Research groups from four different departments at TU Kaiserslautern – Physics, Chemistry, Electrical and Computer Engineering, as well as Mechanical and Process Engineering – are members of OPTIMAS.
 Several additional research centers and institutions are also members: